 Google Suggest (2008)

 Google Suggest started off as a test product in the now-defunct Google Labs.
 (Labs was a part of Google's site that showcased experimental and novel features for public consumption.
 Some of these experiments made it into real Google products, and others were discarded.)
 In August 2008, Google Suggest was promoted out of Labs and launched to the masses, allowing potential search terms to magically fill-in in anticipation of what the user typed.
 This feature provides a lens into the universe of search terms people type in, and thus, has inspired several books.
 Google Suggest was a precursor to Google Instant, launched in 2010.

-In 2010, Google moved the links to different modes of search to the left side of the page.
+In 2010, Google moved the links to access different types of search results to the left side of the page.
 The left-hand navigation aimed to take advantage of computer screens that had gotten wider over time and had empty space along the left and right borders.
 The sidebar was later abandoned.

 Google Instant (2010)

 In an effort to improve the speed and efficiency of the overall search experience, Google rolled out a controversial search enhancement called Google Instant.
 Google Instant took the concept of Google Suggest to an extreme by not only suggesting search keywords as you typed your query, but by hanging the search results themselves in real-time too.
 It's difficult to describe the feature on paper; a video does it justice.
 Here's a demo during the Google Instant launch event.
 This feature was turned off in 2017.

 Google Redesign (2011)